International Computers Limited: 1981 crisis

 ICL was in financial difficulty in 1981, with weak export performance against American and Japanese competition, and a takeover by an American manufacturer seemed likely.
-Christophor Laidlaw, deputy chairman of BP, was appointed as chairman and achieved a financial reconstruction, supported by loan guarantees from the government; he also oversaw the start of a technology agreement with Japan's Fujitsu.
+Christophor Laidlaw, deputy chairman of BP, was appointed as chairman and achieved a financial reconstruction, supported by loan guarantees from the government.
+He also oversaw the start of a technology agreement with Japan's Fujitsu, and implemented a revised corporate strategy introduced by managing director Robb Wilmot, formerly of Texas Instruments.
+Fujitsu's VLSI technologies were to be employed in the next generation of ICL's mainframe products, eventually introduced as the Series 39.
 In 1984, Laidlaw was succeeded by Sir Michael Edwardes, previously chairman of motor manufacturer British Leyland.

 STC

-On 26 July 1984 a £400 million takeover bid for ICL arrived from Sir Kenneth Corfield, head of Standard Telephones and Cables.
+On 26 July 1984, a £400 million takeover bid for ICL arrived from Sir Kenneth Corfield, head of Standard Telephones and Cables (STC).
 The stated rationale was the predicted convergence of computers and telecommunications.
 The ICL board recommended acceptance of the bid, and the takeover was completed on 10 September.
 Sir Michael Edwardes, who had been chairman for just six months, resigned, and Laidlaw returned briefly as chairman.
 Robb Wilmot, who had arrived as managing director in 1981 (at the age of 36) remained, along with Peter Bonfield as marketing director.

 The takeover caused losses at STC, leading in 1985 to a rights issue and Corfield's replacement by Lord Keith as STC chairman, with Arthur Walsh as chief executive.
 Wilmot resigned, and Bonfield was appointed chairman and managing director of ICL.
 Within a few years ICL was contributing 60% of the profits and turnover of the combined group.
 Bonfield was appointed CBE for his role in turning the company around.

+STC's ongoing difficulties led to it considering the sale of ICL in the late 1980s.
+Few British candidates were apparent as potential buyers, and the company pursued talks in 1989 with Olivetti regarding a possible sale.
+Although an agreement was almost reached, ICL's management strongly favoured an arrangement with Fujitsu, also rebuffing an apparent interest in the company from Unisys.

 Datachecker

-In 1988 STC acquired US retail systems specialist Datachecker Systems from National Semiconductor Corporation.
+In 1988, STC acquired US retail systems specialist Datachecker Systems from National Semiconductor Corporation.
 At the time this was the second largest supplier in the US retail market, and greatly expanded ICL's US presence.